wesdoyle/blog/content/posts/07-testing-epistemology.md

 In a sense, you were just "lucky" that he was there.
 Perhaps your justification was insufficient, or was based on false premises or incomplete information.

-For me, the Gettier problem compels us to consider our justifications more closely.
+> For me, the Gettier problem compels us to consider our justifications closely.
-We should look for areas where our justifications are weak and might be easily falsified.
+> We should look for areas where our justifications are weak and might be easily falsified.

 "As I enter the room, I know that Max is here, because I see a dog that looks just like him running toward me, as he always does - but can I possibly falsify this justification by searching the rest of the room?"
 As engineers writing tests and depending on their results,